tetiana-batura/taste-match-backend/README.md

 ## Overview

 TasteMatch is an app that helps you to explore different recipes based on eating style, nutrition requirement and ingredient available at home.
-With the help of filters such as cuisine type, meal type, dish type allergies, diet calories and nutrition, users can receive recipe recommendations according to their choices.
+With the help of filters such as cuisine type, meal type, dish type, allergies, and diets users can receive recipe recommendations according to their choices.

 ### Problem Space